Ghazi ud-Din Khan Feroze Jung I: Reign of Aurangzeb

 Mir Shihab-ud-Din arrived in Mughal India around 1670, during the reign of Mughal emperor Aurangzeb.
 Accepted into the court, he was soon deployed as a commander in several military campaigns of the Deccan.
-He received the title Ghaziuddin Khan Bahadur' in 1684 due to his successes fighting against the Marathas.
-He additionally received the title 'Firuz Jang' (victorious in battle) in 1685.
+He received the title 'Ghaziuddin Khan Bahadur' in 1684 due to his successes fighting against the Marathas.
+He additionally received the title Firuz Jang' (victorious in battle) in 1685.
 He also distinguished himself in 1681 by performing a dangerous mission during the rebellion of Aurangzeb's fourth son, prince Muhammad Akbar.

 In 1685, he participated in the Siege of Bijapur, and was credited with the campaign's success.
 He was particularly recognised for leading a difficult expedition during this campaign, to relieve a trapped and starving army led by prince Azam, Aurangzeb's third son.
-For his action he was rewarded with the fish standard (mahi maratib), and received the title 'farzand-i arjomand (distinguished son).
+For his action he was rewarded with the Mahi Maratib (fish standard), and received the title 'farzand-i arjomand (distinguished son).
 A year later, he captured the city of Adoni.

 In 1687, he fought in the Siege of Golconda and capture of Hyderabad, in which campaign his father Abid Khan died.
 During this campaign, he alerted the emperor Aurangzeb of collusion between his second son, prince Muazzam, and the enemy (the Golconda Sultanate).
-He also played a significant part in the arrest of the Sultanate's nominal heir and sons.
+He also played a significant part in the subsequent arrest of Muazzam and his four sons.
 According to historian Satish Chandra, Ghaziuddin Khan lost his eyesight in 1686 due to bubonic plague in Hyderabad; however, Ebba Koch asserts that he lost his eyesight in 1690, and attributes this to a plague during the Siege of Bijapur.
 After he was blinded, he was allowed to continue his career in the Mughal military and administration.

 Beginning in the late 1680s, the nobles of Aurangzeb's court were split into two rival factions: Ghaziuddin Khan and his son Chin Qilich Khan (later Nizam of Hyderabad) were leaders of one group, while the other group was headed by Asad Khan (wazir or chief minister of the empire) and his son Zulfiqar Khan.
 Key members of the first faction were Ghaziuddin Khan, his son Chin Qilich Khan, his cousin Muhammad Amin Khan, and two other sons of his, Hamid Khan Bahadur and Rahimuddin Khan.

 In 1698, Ghaziuddin Khan was appointed governor of Berar Subah, a province of the empire.
-He held this governorship for the rest of Aurangzeb's reign.
+He held this governorship for the rest of Aurangzeb's reign, and played an active role in defending the province from Maratha assaults.
 In 1704, Feroze Jung routed a Maratha army that was besieging Sironj.